-As a director, Traci has helmed over forty productions.
-Among them are Our Town, A Midsummer Night's Dream, The Three Musketeers, Black Comedy, The Voice of the Prairie, Moon Over the Brewery, Cyrano de Bergerac, All My Sons, The Dazzle, Sunday in the Park with George, and Eurydice.
+As a director, Traci has helmed over fifty productions.
+Among them are Our Town, A Midsummer Night's Dream, The Three Musketeers, The Voice of the Prairie, Moon Over the Brewery, Cyrano de Bergerac, The Dazzle, Sunday in the Park with George, Eurydice, The 39 Steps, and Metamorphoses.
 Traci also continues to perform as an actress; her roles have included such classics as Juliet in Romeo and Juliet, Viola in Twelfth Night, Mariane in Tartuffe, Andromache in The Trojan Women, and the Mother in Blood Wedding.
-Most recently, she appeared as Rosannah DeLuce in Brilliant Traces.
+Most recently, she appeared as Clytemnestra in Iphigenia 2.0.

 Traci’s interests also extend to playwriting.
 Her original work, Three In One, was honored as a finalist in the CITA playwriting competition.